navuxneeth/SoulCat/README.md

 ## Creators

-This project was created by a team of students from MIT Institute of Design (UXD).
+This project was created by a team of students from MIT Institute of Design (UXD) (https://www.mitid.edu.in/).

 * **Navaneeth Sankar K P** - [LinkedIn](https://www.linkedin.com/in/navaneeth-sankar-k-p/)
 * **Samridhi** - [LinkedIn](https://www.linkedin.com/in/samridhi-751142321/)